rossetti/KSLBook/docs/05-Chapter5.md

 already saved data to estimate your system performance after truncating the initial portion of the data from the data sets.
-If re-running the simulation is relatively inexpensive, then you can simply set the warm up period via the Simulation class and re-run the model.
+If re-running the simulation is relatively inexpensive, then you can simply set the warm up period via the `Model` class and re-run the model.
 Following the rule of thumb that the length of the run should be at least 10 times the warm up period, the simulation was re-run with the settings (30 replications, 20000 minute warm up period, 200,000 minute replication